Deposit and withdraw with ease. Regulated broker.

 The broker accepts payments in bank transfers, Credit/Debit cards, Skrill, Dotpay, Giropay, SafetyPay, Carte Bleue, Mister Cash, Direct eBanking, CashU and UnionPay.

-Traders can open in account in EUR, GBP, USD.
-A significantly low choice range when considering that the FCA is a license issuer and the satisfactory array of depositing methods.
+Traders can open in account in EUR, USD, GBP, RON, PLN, CHF, NOK, SEK, CZK.
+A significantly wide range in addition to the FCA license and the satisfactory array of depositing methods.

 For Credit Cards funding you account takes 10 min approximately, while Bank/Wire Transfer requires a longer period of 2-3 days.
 The deposit time for eWallets is not indicated thus we must assume that its either instant or no more than 10 minutes.